Summary

 First of all, try and establish what is contributing to the problem.
 Is it:

-2. Physiological: For example, are they sick?
+- Physiological: For example, are they sick or in pain?
 If so, they will need to see a health professional.

-3. Environmental and behavioural: Is the room too dark or light or noisy or hot.
-Have they drunk too much coffee or watched too much TV that can keep them awake?
-These environmental and behavioural issues with sleep can often be addressed by practicing good sleep hygiene.
+- Environmental and behavioural: Is the room too dark or light or noisy or hot.
+Have they drunk too much coffee or watched too much TV or a mobile screen that can keep them awake?
+These environmental and behavioural issues with sleep can often be addressed by practicing healthy sleep habits or good "sleep hygiene".
 See our Sleep Hygiene: Good Sleep Habits fact sheet on this topic for further information.

 Once you have determined what the problem is, it can be easier to choose a solution.
 However, if you are ever in doubt about what factors may be contributing to poor sleep, or the sleep problems are ongoing, then the best option is to see a doctor.
 A doctor can refer people to a sleep specialist or psychologist.